gitworkflows/meshplay/meshplayctl/README.md

 For manipulating config files, `meshplayctl` uses [Viper](https://github.com/spf13/viper).

 A central `struct` is maintained in the `meshplayctl/internal/cli/root/config/config.go` file.
-These are updated and should be used for getting the Meshery configuration.
+These are updated and should be used for getting the Meshplay configuration.

 For logs, `meshplayctl` uses [Logrus](https://github.com/sirupsen/logrus).
 Going through the docs and understanding the different [log-levels](https://github.com/sirupsen/logrus#level-logging) will help a lot.

 `meshplayctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
 Refer it for lint checks.

-All contributors are invited to review [pull requests](https://github.com/meshery/meshery/pulls) on `meshplayctl` as on other Layer5 projects.
+All contributors are invited to review [pull requests](https://github.com/khulnasoft/meshplay/pulls) on `meshplayctl` as on other KhulnaSoft projects.